siusoon/VocableCode/workshop/ReadMe.md

 - **Mini exC2 (optional): Add/change functions, effects and behaviors in the js file**
   - e.g changing background and font color, text size, movement from vertical to horizontal and add shapes in the background, and many others...

 - **Mini exC3 (optional): If you have given a chance to change entirely about Vocable Code, what will you change and how will you change it?
-What might be the potential logic/algorithm that you want to add in order to make a poetic poetry?
+What might be the potential logic/algorithm that you want to add in order to write a codework (code poetry)?
 Make a sketch or pseudocode!**

 ## Performing Code <a name="codeperformance"></a>